ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Transport Properties {#transport-props}

-Transport Properties allow an application to control and introspect most aspects of the transport system and transport protocols.
+Having discussed Transport Properties in {{connection-props}} and listed a number of Message Properties ("Ordered", "Idempotent" etc.) in {{message-props}}, we now provide a complete overview of a transport system's defined Transport Properties.

 Properties are structured in two ways: